Can I Use Sourdough Starter Straight from the Fridge?

 In my research and experience, there are a few caveats to the results of this experiment.

-- You need a healthy starter.
-It should be robust and maintained, and it should receive regular feedings.
+Your starter should be robust and maintained, receiving regular feedings.
 You cannot expect to leaven a loaf of bread with a starter that has been sitting in the back of your fridge for 5 months, smelling like acetone (or worse).
-A healthy sourdough starter is fed regularly and not allowed to get too “hungry.”
-Your starter is hungry if it is developing hooch.

 What Affects a Sourdough Starter?